With the new year comes a new Form W4. The form has not changed much, if at all since it had a

 second highest paying job that you had your spouse have.
 Find the amount at

-• 2b: Add the amounts of the highest and second-highest paying jobs and use the
+the intersection and enter it in Box 2a. - 2b: Add the amounts of the highest and second-highest paying jobs and use the

 total for the vertical column for the table on page 4.
 Add the wages from the 3 rd